 Houston 212(h) Waiver Attorney in Texas

 A 212(h) waiver under the Immigration and Nationality Act (INA) gives the U.S. Attorney General the discretion to waive certain criminal offenses that would make one inadmissible.
 It is typically used as a waiver of inadmissibility after deportation.
 One may apply for a 212(h) waiver when applying for an adjustment of status, to emigrate through consular processing, or when seeking to enter the U.S. at a border crossing.
 It is most often used as a waiver of inadmissibility after being deported for a criminal conviction or for entering the U.S. unlawfully.

 Schedule a consultation with our Houston 212(h) waiver lawyer at (713) 597-5642 today.

 To determine if you qualify for a 212(h) waiver, you can turn to Galaviz Law Firm, PLLC.
-Our Houston immigration lawyer is well-equipped to handle all of your legal issues regarding immigration, including 212(h) waivers and other legal relief for deportation.
+Our Houston immigration lawyer is well-equipped to handle all of your legal issues regarding immigration, including 212(h) waivers and other legal defense against deportation.
 Our firm offers one-on-one service where you will never be referred to a paralegal for help.
 We are dedicated to providing you with responsive and competent personal assistance.

 What Crimes May be Waived in a 212(h) Waiver?

 The requirements and scenarios for obtaining a 212(h) waiver can be complex and confusing.

 The following crimes can be waived under this process, allowing you to re-enter the country after being removed: